 Healthy Homes Objectives:

-- Carry out direct remediations where housing-related hazards may contribute to children’s injury and illness.
+- Carry out direct remediations where housing-related hazards may contribute to elderly and children’s injury and illness.

 - Environmental health and safety concerns.

 - Deliver education and outreach activities to protect children from housing-related hazards.
 (The 8 Principles of Healthy Homes.)

 - Build capacity to assure Healthy Home projects are sustained.

 - Healthy home grant is a pilot program to help make our homes safer.
 The program provides homeowners with information on how to prevent health and safety hazards.

 - Areas of mold or damages